Anna Vasa of Sweden

-Anna Vasa of Sweden (also Anne, Anna Wazówna; 17 May 1568 – 26 February 1625) was a Polish and Swedish princess, starosta of Brodnica and Golub.
-She was the youngest child of King John III of Sweden and Catherine Jagiellon.
-She was close to her brother Sigismund Vasa, King of Poland (1587–1632) and King of Sweden (1592–99).
-Raised a Catholic, Anna converted to Lutheranism in 1584 which made her an ineligible bride for many of Europe's Catholic royals and she remained unmarried.
+Anna Vasa of Sweden (also Anne, Anna Wazówna; 17 May 1568 – 26 February 1625) was a Swedish princess heavily involved in the politics of that country and of Poland.
+She was starosta of Brodnica and Golub.
+The youngest child of King John III of Sweden and Catherine Jagiellon, she was close to her brother Sigismund Vasa, King of Poland (1587–1632) and King of Sweden (1592–99).
+Raised a Catholic, Anna converted to Lutheranism in 1584.
+Though she had several suitors, she remained unmarried.

 Biography

 Early life

 Anna was the youngest child of Duke John of Finland and Catherine Jagiellon, sister of King Sigismund III Vasa of Poland.
 She was born at Eskilstunahus just after her family was released from captivity at Gripsholm Castle.
 Her father ascended in 1569 to the throne of Sweden as John III.
 Like her brother Sigismund, Anna was raised a Catholic by her mother and attended Catholic mass.

 Several marriages were suggested.
 In 1577, there had been discussions to arrange the marriage between Anna and an Austrian Archduke, either Matthias or Maximilian II, but this became impossible after her conversion a year after her mother's death.
 When her Catholic aunt Princess Cecilia of Sweden suggested a Catholic royal match for her in 1585, John III replied that Anna had converted to Lutheranism the year before.
 According to the tradition, the conversion was inspired by the events at the deathbed of her mother in 1583: her mother, who feared purgatory, was comforted by her Jesuit confessor who assured her that purgatory did not exist and was merely used to warn common and simple-minded people.
 The queen sent the Jesuit away, but it made Anna feel distaste for the falseness of Roman Catholicism.

 After the death of her mother, her maternal aunt Queen Anna Jagiellon suggested that she be sent to Poland to be raised there, but was turned down by John III.
 She had her own court, supervised by her mother's former Mistress of the Robes, Karin Gyllenstierna; one of her maids-of-honours being her cousin, Princess Sigrid of Sweden.